urs8000/particulate-matter_ESP32_SDS011_BME280_DHT22/README.md

 * you need to install ESP32 in the Arduino IDE (link in code)
 * Keys for ABP were separeted, structure explained
 * the values from DHT22 will be overwritten if both sensors are selected (see remarks in the code)
+* verify the I2C address of the BME280 and edit it in Adafruit-BME280.h  (0x77 -> 0x76)

 function Decoder(bytes, port) {
   var SDS_ID      = (bytes[3] << 24) | (bytes[2] << 16) | (bytes[1] << 8) | bytes[0];